ignaciomarvinjohn/uetlm/README.md

       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
 Once upon a time of over the advent of the time.
-Suddonetshire was started with the branch of independent promotions, the highest traditions surrounding crew won the patrons announced, Africa projecting him to the Brooklyn Museum, Ireland to avoid being comparatively quiet the conservative bloc of Mount St. Louis's Mental Health Organization in quality assessment that Saëns was unemployed.
+Suddonetshire was started with the branch of independent promotions, the highest traditions surrounding crew won the patrons announced, Africa projecting him to the Brooklyn Museum, Ireland to avoid being comparatively quiet the conservative bloc of Mount St. Louis in quality assessment that Saëns was unemployed.
       </div>
     </td>
     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>Bookcorpus</b><br>
-Once upon a time zone in order to keep the time.
-`` open the head, '' she said, stepping awkwardly.
+Once upon a time zone in order to keep the time. open the head, she said, stepping awkwardly.
 `` the mrona crew won the patrons announced, but projecting questions to their problems that we get to the next day u.s.ination. some, north. not a phone. ''